-Arizona Artists Guild Visual Arts Scholarship Program in partnership with Arizona Watercolor Association and Arizona Clay Association
+Arizona Artists Guild Visual Arts Scholarship Program in Partnership with Arizona Watercolor Association and Arizona Clay Association

 Arizona Artists Guild (AAG) is pleased to announce the 30th annual call for applicants for the AAG Visual Arts Scholarships.
 On average 6 scholarships are awarded each spring.
-Thanks to generous donors AAG has been able to award over $100,000.00 in scholarships since 1993, supporting full-time fine art students from Arizona’s universities and community colleges.
+Thanks to generous donors AAG has been able to award over $200,000.00 in scholarships since 1993, supporting full-time fine art students from Arizona’s universities and community colleges.

 Scholarship Details: